AlexsLemonade/training-modules/external-workshops/using-slack.md

 ## Participant channel

+> Creating a channel for participant communications is not required, but we have found is useful.

-**Before the workshop**, use Slack to introduce the instructors, share reminders about the schedule, and post logistical information.
+**Before the workshop**, you can use Slack to introduce the instructors, share reminders about the schedule, and post logistical information.

 **During the workshop**, participants can use Slack to communicate with you and fellow participants.
 This is a good place for attendees to post questions that don’t require an immediate response, so that instructors can address them when they have time.